gaby8-bit/Equipments-list/README.md

 ```
 Office Equipment Manager

-An Java app used for keeping record of all the equipments required for an office job
+An Java app used for keeping record of all the equipments required for an office job,who reads from a .txt file.

 0.Exit
 1.Display all equipment;
+2.Display printers;
-2.Display printers; 3.Display copiers;
+3.Display copiers;
 4.Display computing systems;
 5.Change the state of a piece of equipment;
 6.Set a specific writing mode for a printer;